httptoolkit/httptoolkit-website/src/posts/announcing-terminal-interception.md

 draft: false
 ---

-## Examine all HTTP(S) from git, npm, apt-get, or almost anything else.
+## Debug HTTP(S) from git, npm, apt-get, or any other CLI tool.

 The command line is powerful, but can be hard to understand, and extremely hard to debug.
 Ever run a command, see it fail with a cryptic error, and have no idea why?

 Better tools can help you understand what's really going on.
 They can let you see inside the command you're running to understand how it's communicating, see what data it's working with, and debug it in depth.

-Excitingly though I've just shipped one-click terminal interception to do exactly this with HTTP Toolkit, for HTTP and HTTPS, to show you everything your CLI is sending and help you work out what the hell is going on.
+Excitingly I've just shipped one-click terminal interception to do exactly this with HTTP Toolkit, for HTTP and HTTPS, to show you everything your CLI is sending and help you work out what the hell is going on.

 _HTTP Toolkit is free & open-source, so if you want to try this yourself, go [download it now](/view) and dive right in._